Upper and Lower Bounds for Fully Retroactive Graph Problems: Preliminaries

 \section{Preliminaries}

-In a retroactive data structure, each update and query is associated with a time $t$, where $t$ is a real number.
+In a RDS, each update and query is associated with a time $t$, where $t$ is a real number.
 We use $\now = +\infty$ to denote the present time.
 Each retroactive operation creates or cancels an update of the graph at time $t$, and each query at time $t$ reveals some property of the graph at time $t$.

-More specifically, we use $\create(\text{update},t)$ to denote a retroactive operation that creates an update at time $t$ and $\cancel(t)$ to denote the retroactive operation that removes the update at time $t$.
+Specifically, we use $\create(\text{update},t)$ to denote a retroactive operation that creates an update at time $t$ and $\cancel(t)$ to denote the retroactive operation that removes the update at time $t$.
 In this paper, updates are edge insertions $\ins(e)$ and deletions $\del(e)$.
-Moreover, we assume that all operations are \emph{legal}, e.g., $\create(\del(e),t)$ can only be issued when edge $e$ exists at time $t$ and is not deleted after time $t$; $\cancel(t)$ can only be issued when there is an update at time $t$.
+Moreover, we assume that all operations are \emph{legal}.
+For example, $\create(\del(e),t)$ can only be issued when edge $e$ exists at time $t$ and is not deleted after time $t$; $\cancel(t)$ can only be issued when there is an update at time $t$.
 We assume that the initial graph is empty, and all updates and queries take place at different times.

-A fully retroactive data structure supports queries $\query(\text{parameters}, t)$ at any time $t$, where the set of parameters can be empty.
+A fully RDS supports queries $\query(\text{parameters}, t)$ at any time $t$, where the set of parameters can be empty.
 A query made at time $t$ should be answered on the version of the graph at time $t$, on which only updates up to time $t$ are applied.
 For example, for the connectivity problem, $\query(u,v,t)$ answers whether $u$ and $v$ are connected by edges that exist at time $t$.